 - Rent weak furniture

 - Plan a Beach Wedding between 8AM to 2PM

 - Wear a lengthy veil (for the bride)

 - Plan during the rainy season

 As we all know, planning a wedding requires meticulous efforts and an acute attention to detail.
-That’s because it covers a lot: consulting an event planner or manager, hiring a wedding catering service, fitting suits and dresses, holding a reception area, and renting a venue to have your wedding location are only some of the major requirements in any wedding.
-That’s in the traditional sense.
-For those looking to shake it up a bit, why not try holding a beach wedding instead?
+In short, it requires a keen eye and patience.
+One must be able to handle all the factors which include consulting an event planner or manager, hiring a wedding catering service, fitting suits and dresses, holding a reception area, and renting a venue to have your wedding location.
+That’s for a traditional wedding.

 - Privacy – beach weddings are best when held during lulls in tourism peaks.

 - Delicate designs and weak furniture are definitely not allowed.
-Remember that these wll be exposed to the outdoors, so make sure that they can withstand a bit of wear and tear.
+Remember that these will be exposed to the outdoors, so make sure that they can withstand a bit of wear and tear.

 - For the lovely brides, try not to wear a lengthy veil because of the wind.
 The bride, at all costs, must remain picturesque and gorgeous; nobody wants to see a “messily veiled bride” right?

 - Don’t plan a wedding during the rainy season.

 After knowing about all the pros and cons of a beach wedding, you’ll practically be prepared already in order to get that dream beach wedding you’ve been waiting for.
 Make sure you’ll have everything in check, and try to get a checklist to keep in track of what you need.
 In every occasion you have planned, whether it be small or big, it never hurts to keep tabs on what can happen.